influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/introduction/installation.md

 ```

 #### Windows
-Installing Telegraf as a Windows service:
+Installing Telegraf as a Windows service (Windows support is still experimental:
 ```
 telegraf.exe -service install -config <path_to_config>
 ```